 The Rooftop as Social Infrastructure

-Across cities where the gap between indoor formality and outdoor casualness is felt acutely, rooftop venues have emerged as a third category: neither the full restaurant commitment nor the pure bar format, but a space where the mode of engagement is left usefully ambiguous.
+Across cities where the gap between indoor formality and outdoor casualness is felt acutely, rooftop venues have emerged as a third category.
 Nairobi's rooftop culture fits this pattern well.
 The altitude offers relief from the road-level density of Westlands, and in a city where the climate sits comfortably between 15 and 26 degrees Celsius for most of the year, open-air formats carry less seasonal risk than they would in, say, London or Chicago.

-Globally, the bars and restaurants that have built the deepest community loyalty tend to be those that resist over-programming their formats.
+Some bars and restaurants build loyalty by resisting over-programming.
 Kumiko in Chicago has done this through precise Japanese-influenced cocktail work that rewards repeat visits.
 Jewel of the South in New Orleans roots itself in local hospitality tradition to hold a regular crowd.
 Julep in Houston and Bar Leather Apron in Honolulu have both built followings through consistency and specificity rather than spectacle.
 The parallel for Nairobi's rooftop venues is the view and the atmosphere doing structural work that a single dominant concept might otherwise carry.

 What Draws People to Sarabi